 - Hungary (soybeans, sunflower seeds, wheat)

-Other farms in Switzerland (field vegetables, soybeans), Germany (field vegetables, cereals, bread), the Netherlands (field vegetables), Italy (olive oil) and Romania (fruits and vegetables, legumes, cereals) are preparing for biocyclic vegan certification.
+Other farms in Belgium (vegetables, herbs, edible flowers), Germany (field vegetables, cereals, bread), the Netherlands (field vegetables), and Brazil (cashew nuts) are preparing for biocyclic vegan certification.

 Processing and Trading Companies